Westerners (Korean political faction): Division from Sarim

 After the death of Queen Munjeong and her brother Yun Wŏnhyŏng in the late Myeongjong period, the Sarim faction, which had endured four literary purges throughout the sixteenth century, came to power as the dominant political faction.
 At the time, the Sarim were united as a single faction.

 In 1574, the official Kim Hyowŏn was nominated for the position of Ijo Jeongrang, which had the privilege of promoting scholar-officials, including the next Ijo Jeongrang.
 However, Sim Ŭigyŏm, the brother of Queen Insun, opposed Kim's promotion on the grounds that Kim had often bribed Yun Wŏnhyŏng, who massacred many of the Sarim in 1545.
 Despite Sim's protests, Kim was promoted.

 The next year, Sim Chung-gyeom, the brother of Sim Ŭigyŏm, was nominated for the next Ijo Jeongrang.
 However, Kim Hyowŏn, who had the right to appoint his successors, claimed that Sim was unsuitable for the position because he was the brother of Queen Insun (brothers of the queen were regarded to be more corrupt, as in the Yun Wŏnhyŏng example).
 Yi Pal became the next Ijo Jeongrang.

 The incident resulted in a large political debate on whether Kim Hyowŏn's actions were just, titled the Eulhae Dangron ('factional strifes of 1575').
 Supporters of Kim included Kim Uong, Yu Sŏngnyong, Hŏ Yŏp, Yi Sanhae, Yi Pal, Chŏng Chiyŏn, U Sŏngjŏn, and Chŏng Yugil, while major supporters of Sim were Chŏng Ch'ŏl, Yun Tusu, Pak Sun, Kim Kyehwi, Ku Samaeng, Hong Sŏngmin, and Sin Hŭngsi.
 The people who took the side of Kim became known as 'Easterners', because Kim's house was in Geoncheondong (now Inhyeon) to the east of Seoul, while the supporters of Sim, who lived in Jeongreungbang to the west of Seoul, became known as 'Westerners'.
 The controversy forever split the united Sarim into two opposing parties.
-The controversy forever split the united Sarim into two opposing parties.

 The Westerners of 1575 were the older members of the Sarim, who had taken office before the Sarim took power.
 Therefore, they tended to be more conservative, and they were more contemptuous of Easterner ideologues such as Cho Sik or Yi Hwang.
 The Westerners were by far the minority within government.